--- Optional.
+--fileOr- Optional.
 A path to an Akeeba Backup profile export JSON file or a literal JSON string.
-Uses fileOrJSON=FILEP&THIN if omitted which allows you to pipe raw JSON into the command's standard input.
+Uses JSON=FILEPATH STDIN if omitted which allows you to pipe raw JSON into the command's standard input.

-Pipe example: cat profile.json | php /path/to/joomla.php akeeba:profile:import
+Pipe example: cat profile.json | php /path/to/joomla.php akeeba:profile:import backup profile.
+Values: json, text

--- Optional.
+Optional.
 The format for the response.
-Use json to get a JSON-parseable numeric ID of the new format=FORMAT backup profile.
-Values: json, text
+Use json to get a JSON-parseable numeric ID of the new